Yossi Ghinsberg

-Yosseph "Yossi" Ghinsberg (יוסי גינסברג; born 5 April 1959) is an Israeli adventurer, author, entrepreneur, humanitarian, and motivational speaker, now based in Byron Bay, Australia.
+Yosseph "Yossi" Ghinsberg (יוסי גינסברג; born 25 April 1959) is an Israeli adventurer, author, entrepreneur, humanitarian, and motivational speaker, now based in Byron Bay, Australia.
 Ghinsberg is most known for his survival story in an uncharted part of the Bolivian Amazon jungle for three weeks in 1981.
-Ghinsberg's survival story was enacted in the 2017 psychological thriller Jungle, starring Daniel Radcliffe as Yossi Ghinsberg.
+Ghinsberg's survival story was enacted in the 2017 psychological thriller Jungle, starring Daniel Radcliffe as Yossi Ghinsberg where he was separated from his mochileros (Spanish for “backpackers”) friends.
 Ghinsberg's story was also featured in the documentary series I Shouldn't Be Alive on Discovery Channel.

 Amazon travel

 After completing his service in the Israeli navy, Ghinsberg, inspired by the book Papillon by Henri Charrière, which detailed that author's experiences as an escaped convict, became determined to find Charrière and ask for his blessing to follow in his footsteps.
 Ghinsberg had briefly returned from an Africa to Mexico trip and longed for the rainforest immersion experience.
 He worked several jobs to save the money to travel to South America and dreamed of exploring the uninhabited heart of the Amazon jungle.
 By the time Ghinsberg was finally able to travel to South America, Charrière had died, and the tribes Ghinsberg was interested in "discovering" were already in contact with outsiders.

 Ghinsberg hitchhiked from Venezuela to Colombia, where he met Markus Stamm, a teacher from Switzerland, in the midst of his expeditions, and the pair became good friends and traveled together to La Paz, Bolivia.
 There, Ghinsberg met Karl Ruprechter, a mysterious Austrian who claimed to be a geologist.
 Ruprechter told Ghinsberg that he was planning an expedition into the uncharted Amazon in Bolivia, in search of gold in a remote, indigenous Tacana village.

 Ghinsberg, who sought out the opportunity to explore the unexplored areas of the Amazon, immediately joined Ruprechter in his journey, along with Stamm and another of Ghinsberg's new acquaintances, Kevin Gale, an American photographer.
 The four of them, never having had prior contact with each other, delved into a Bolivian adventure seeking gold.

 22-year-old Ghinsberg and his two friends followed Ruprechter by plane to Apolo, La Paz, and from there traveled down to the Tuichi River and to a local village called Asariamas, at the confluence of rivers Tuichi–Asariamas.
 There, they restocked food and supplies.
 Then, according to Karl's stories about having visited an ancient indigenous village hidden deep within the rainforest – inhabited by "primitives" who had seen very few white men in their lifetime – the group began traveling up the Asariamas River, and across the mountains on their way there.
 Eventually, low on supplies, they had to eat monkeys.
 Stamm refused to eat monkeys and inevitably grew physically weaker.
 Under these conditions, they decided to abandon their journey and return to Asariamas.